i think i should have known the answer to this a long time ago, but please, don’t judge. :)posted almost 6 years ago

 Thats about $250.

 ANd then there is the 100% mark up… which equals $500.

 and then the store needs to make a profit so it could be another 100% mark up which is… survey says!

 I’m a fashion design major and we learned how to do cost sheets which is pretty much a reciept for the garments you create.
-Interesting stuffposted over 5 years ago
+Interesting stuffposted almost 6 years ago

 Hithis is an interesting topic , as most of the clothes are made in India or China , where labour is very low cost . most people in India are very poor so any jobs available they will do.- even sewing loads of sequins onto clothes – details which we pay for